andreamazzitelli/checkBin/doc/Third Delivery/Evaluation.md

 - \+ 34.5mA Energy consumption to transmit data using LoRa (total 88.8mA)
 - \+ 90.7mA Energy consumption of the Stepper (total 145mA)

-The measured comsumption can be visualized in the following plot:
+The measured consumption can be visualized in the following plot:

 <img src="../../img/energy_consumption.png" width="700">